 Writers love Ulysses for its distraction-free writing interface as well as its impeccable organization that lets you keep notes and outlines together with your project, so you can always find what you need to stay inspired and keep writing.
 It’s just as great for keeping a private journal as it is for blog posts, essays, stories, or even a novel.

-When you want to publish your writing online, Blogo is a wonderful blogging tool for posting to WordPress, Blogger, and Medium.
-Blogo makes it easy to format your posts with images, captions, embedded media, links, and tags, and then schedule drafts to post whenever you like.
-Companion iOS apps let you get a new blog post started anytime and anywhere inspiration strikes, and then put the finishing touches when you are back at your Mac.
+When you want to publish your writing online, MarsEdit is a wonderful blogging and editing tool that integrates with WordPress and other blog publishing services.
+The app makes it easy to format your posts with images, captions, embedded media, links, and tags, and then schedule drafts to post whenever you like.
+You can also use the MarsEdit Safari extension for saving links and blogging right from the web.

 If a printed newsletter is to your liking, Swift Publisher is a full-featured desktop publishing app that lets you design brochures, fliers, calendars, letterhead, and more, with over 300 templates to get you started.
 It works well with other apps from Setapp too — you can add some photo masterpieces you created with Polarr and use colors you picked out with Sip.